ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 The most popular containerization technology nowadays is Docker.
 Docker enables developers to build, deploy, run, update and manage containers.
-Docker uses the Linux kernel (the operating system’s base component) and kernel features (like Cgroups and namespaces) to separate processes so they can run independently.
+Docker uses the Linux kernel (the operating system's base component) and kernel features (like Cgroups and namespaces) to separate processes so they can run independently.
 Docker essentially takes an application and its dependencies and turns them into a virtual container that can run on any Windows, macOS or Linux-running computer